What is fluoride?

 Do adults benefit from fluoride intake?

-Situations that may put adults at higher risk of tooth decay and therefore would benefit from additional fluoride include:
+Conditions that may put adults at higher risk of tooth decay and would benefit from additional fluoride include:

-- Gum disease – can expose more of your tooth and tooth roots to bacteria and increase the chance of tooth decay.
+- Gum disease – exposes more of your tooth and tooth roots to bacteria and increases the chance of tooth decay.

-- History of frequent caries – consisting of one cavity every year or every other year could indicate that you are the type of person who could benefit from additional fluoride.
+- History of frequent cavities – consisting of one cavity every year or every other year could indicate that you are the type of person who could benefit from additional fluoride.

 - Presence of crowns and/or bridges or braces – can put teeth at risk for decay at the point where the crown meets the underlying tooth structure or around the brackets of orthodontic appliances.